James Long Company

 converter.

-- Cable from VCR to Audio Tone Detector
+- Cable from player's audio output to Audio Tone Detector

 - Optional hardware and software for simultaneous observation